sarah-scott-w/bigspark-challenge-frontend/README.md

 ## Task Description

 ### Basic Task
-1. Download and install Apache Spark.
-    - You can install this application locally on your workstation, via Docker, or in a container or VM via a cloud services provider of your choice.
-2. Download and install Apache Zeppelin
-    - You can install this application locally on your workstation, via Docker, or in a container or VM via a cloud services provider of your choice.
-    - Whether or not you are using Docker images, your Zeppelin Spark interpreter must reference the standalone Spark installation you performed in the previous step, *not* the bundled Spark interpreter provided with Zeppelin.
-    - Note: to achieve this, you will need to set the SPARK_HOME environment variable prior to starting any services or docker containers, if you are using docker then your SPARK_HOME will need to be mapped on launching your container.
-3. Access the TPC-DS data available on our AWS S3 bucket.
+1. Access the TPC-DS data available on our AWS S3 bucket.
 Details for this dataset are provided [here](#base-dataset-tpcds_data_5g), and access instructions are provided [here](#data-access).
    - You may either download this data locally and access it from your local disk, or connect your spark session directly to S3.
    - Data documentation is here: http://tpc.org/tpc_documents_current_versions/pdf/tpc-ds_v3.2.0.pdf
-4. Create some basic data visualizations from at least 1 of the input data files.
+2. Create a single-page web application with some data visualisations using the data provided.
+This can be written in any language or using any framework which you are comfortable with.
+For Javascript, you may find it helpful to use the [D3|https://d3js.org] library for this.

 ### (Optional: Attempt 1 or More) Stretch Goals
 1. [**DevOps**] Dockerize your approach such that all required services and data can be brought up with a single docker command
 2. [**Cloud Engineering**] Implement the basic task on a cloud platform of your choice & be prepared to discuss your deployment choices with your interviewer.
-3. [**Data Engineering Core**] Integrate the basic task into a larger data processing pipeline using an orchestration tool of your choice, integrating with at least 1 additional tool or database of your choice.
+3. [**Data Engineering Core**] Integrate the basic task into a larger data processing pipeline which makes the transformed data available to your app in a database of your choice, ready for visualisation.
 4. [**Data Engineering Core**] Frame the basic task as a transaction-level streaming problem using an event streaming tool of your choice (an example script `helper-scripts/create-kafka-events.sh`is provided to load events onto Apache Kafka).
 Details for this dataset are given [below](#streaming-dataset-tpcds_data_5g_streaming).
 5. [**Data Engineering Core**] Frame the basic task as a periodic batch problem, with new batches of fact and dimension data arriving monthly.
 End users of reports should be able to view at least 1 data view or visualization in Zeppelin as of an arbitrary past date.
 Details for this dataset are given [below](#quarterly-batch-dataset).
 6. [**Software Engineering**] Put together a basic design for how you might implement the end-to-end process from data sourcing to productionized reporting for hundreds of users in a large enterprise environment.
 Please include a diagram describing your approach and be prepared to discuss your design choices at a high level.